 - Press Windows Key + X to open Win + X menu.
 Select Device Manager from the list.

 - Find Universal Serial Bus controller and press plus to expand the list.
 Find Apple Mobile Device USB Driver on the list.

 - If the driver name doesn’t have a down arrow, “!” or “?” or next to it, it means that it is successfully installed, and there might be some conflict with third-party software.

 - If there’s a down arrow, you might need to enable the driver, and if there’s “!” or “?”, you might need to reinstall the driver.

 - If the Apple Mobile Device USB Driver isn’t available on the list, then you might have problem with your USB port, so try a different port for at least 30 seconds.
 In worst case your iOS device might not be compatible with chipset drivers, and you can try updating your chipset and motherboard drivers.
-We recommend this third-party tool (100% safe and tested by us) to automatically download all the outdated drivers on your PC.

 Solution 8 – Try your iPhone on another PC